-Any senior whose unscheduled time occurs during the first or last period of the day, and whose name is on the approved list (parental permission, passing all courses, service hours, etc.) may arrive after first period or leave school during last period.
-Seniors wishing to apply for this privilege receive a special form to be signed by his or her parents and returned to the Assistant Principal of Student Life by a designated time.
+Any senior whose study period occurs during the first or last period of the day, and whose name is on the approved list (parental permission, passing all courses, service hours, etc.) may arrive after first period or leave school during last period.
+Students who use this privilege are asked to leave campus, students remaining on campus must attend the study hall they are assigned to at that time.
+Seniors wishing to apply for this privilege receive a special form to be signed by his or her parents and returned to the study hall moderator within a designated time.
 The permission applies for the semester, with grades evaluated each quarter - students with the privilege can have no D's or F's in any class.